Today I’m going to be exploring the topic of Dashboards.

 Looking ahead I will probably remove the Total Units Sold list on the right since this is now a double up.
 I will also add some Sparklines to help highlight sales trends over time.

-I hope this has given you a small insight into the elements that go into building an Excel Dashboard.
+I hope this has given you a small insight into the elements that go into building an interactive dashboard excel.

 No VBA code was harmed in the building of this simple dashboard 🙂